 Name must appear inside quotes.
 You can specify several name and value

 pair arguments in any order as

-Create a 7-element ULA of short-dipole antenna elements spaced 10 cm apart.
-Plot an azimuth cut of directivity at 0 and 10 degrees elevation.
+Create a 6-element ULA of short-dipole antenna elements with element spacing of 10 cm.
+Plot an elevation cut of directivity at 0 and 90 degrees azimuth.
 Assume the operating frequency is 500 MHz.